 When migrating or visiting the UK this identification is the BRP (Biometric Resident Permit).
 A Biometric Resident Permit includes information similar to a travel passport.
-The photo identification card presents your “biometric information” including your name, DOB, place of birth, validity date, immigration status and stay conditions while in the UK.
+The photo identification card presents your “biometric information” including your name, DOB, place of birth, validity date, immigration status and stays conditions while in the UK.
 Depending on your Biometric Resident Permit, you are given a NINO (National Insurance Number) and would on the back of your Biometric Resident Permit and consists of an alpha-numerical combination.
-It is important to only present your NINo when necessary as this number is connected to your identity in the UK; its uses are for tax and insurance contributions with your employer, banking and loan applications, and any other purposes that require your NINo.
+It is important to only present your NINo when necessary as this number is connected to your identity in the UK; its uses are for tax and insurance contributions with your employer, banking and loan applications, and any other purposes that require your Nino.

 How Do I Obtain a Biometric Resident Permit?

 The Biometric Resident Permit is automatically received when your travel visa or immigration application is approved as well as if you were updating prior documents.
 You can also obtain a BRP if you apply to visit the UK or extend your visa in the UK for longer than 6 months.
 You can receive a Biometric Resident Permit when you apply for certain Home Office traveler documents such as a Certificate of Travel or Declaration of Identity.
 For adult 18 years and older, you must provide a photo, scanned fingerprints, and a signature.
 If you are an appropriate adult registering your child under 6 years (inside the UK) or 5 years (outside the UK) they do not have to provide fingerprints, also children do not provide a signature.